-To improve the streetscape of the historic villages with the removal of unnecessary poles, overhead cables and other structures on footpaths, where feasible, to emphasise the visual impact of shopfronts and building features.
+To improve the streetscape of the historic villages with the removal of unnecessary poles on footpaths and overhead cables to emphasise the visual impact of shopfronts and building features.

 3.6.1 Adapting and Reusing Historic Buildings

 The reuse, repair, adaptation and upgrading of old buildings is a key component of promoting sustainable development and achieving compact growth and can also be a catalyst for the revitalisation of town and village centres.
 Reuse and adaptation will also support other objectives including Ireland's move towards a low-carbon society, heritage-led regeneration and a circular economy supporting local craftspeople and trades.